cschladetsch/Cpp23ConsoleAstar/Readme.md

-# IDA* Pathfinding Visualiser
+# Iterative Deepening A* (IDA*) Pathfinding Visualiser

-This project implements the Iterative Deepening A* (IDA*) algorithm for pathfinding on a 2D grid.
-It includes ASCII visualisation of the search process, demonstrating the algorithm's efficiency in both time and space complexity.
+This project implements an Iterative Deepening A* (IDA*) algorithm for pathfinding on a 2D grid, including diagonal movements.
+It features a non-scrolling ASCII visualisation of the search process, demonstrating the algorithm's behavior in both time and space.

 ## Features

-- Efficient IDA* algorithm implementation
+- IDA* algorithm implementation
+  - Finds a path from start to goal if one exists
+  - Supports both cardinal and diagonal movements
+  - Uses Euclidean distance heuristic
+  - Employs iterative deepening for memory efficiency
-- ASCII-based grid visualisation
+- Non-scrolling ASCII-based grid visualisation
 - Customisable grid size and obstacles
 - Easy-to-use build and run script